Financial Calculators

 Maximizing Investment Returns

-ROI is also used to find a breakeven point.
-For example, suppose a company purchases a piece of equipment for their factory for $100,000.
-In that case, they can use ROI to find out how long it will take for the equipment to generate enough profit to pay for itself.
+Additionally, calculating ROI is an excellent way to determine a breakeven point.
+Suppose a manufacturing company purchases new factory equipment for $100,000.
+By projecting the expected return on investment, management can easily determine exactly how long it will take for the equipment to generate enough profit to pay for itself.

 How to Use the ROI Calculator

-Investment time is used to calculate the annualized ROI.
+You can also input the investment time to accurately calculate the annualized ROI.

-• Step 1: Enter the information in the fields and click Calculate.
-For the investment time, you can use specific dates (if known) or a length of time (Example: 4.5 years).
+• Step 1: Enter your financial data into the designated fields and click "Calculate."
+For the investment time, you can either input specific purchase and sale dates (if known) or enter a continuous length of time (Example: 4.5 years).

-• Step 2: Review the results.
-The calculator will provide the following information: investment gain, total ROI, and annualized ROI.
-There is also a pie chart showing the percentage of value invested versus profit.
+• Step 2: Review your comprehensive results.
+The calculator will instantly generate your investment gain, total ROI, and annualized ROI.
+You will also see a dynamic pie chart illustrating the percentage breakdown of your invested capital versus your net profit.

 Real Examples